Lancer Evolution Information

 0-60 mph: 5.0 seconds

-Lancer Evolution Information - EVO 3/EVO III
+Lancer EVO Specs/Information – EVO 3/EVO III

 The EVO 3 was released in January 1995 again with 5,000 examples being available with these being bought up faster than the EVO 2.
 The exhaust systems was upgraded again for the EVO 3 as a new TD05-16G6-7 turbo was used, this along with a slight increase in engine compression led to a 10bhp power rise.
 Cosmetically the front of the car was opened up dramatically leading to a much more aggressive look.
 These changes gave much better cooling not only for the intercooler and engine but also for the brakes.
 To compliment the new look at the front new side skirts were adopted along with a new rear bumper and new, higher rear wing.